awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-writing-pipeline-definition.md

 The instructions in this section are for working manually with pipeline definition files using the AWS Data Pipeline command line interface \(CLI\)\.
 This is an alternative to designing a pipeline interactively using the AWS Data Pipeline console\.

-You can manually create pipeline definition files using any text editor that supports saving files using the UTF\-8 file format and submit the files using the AWS Data Pipeline command line interface\.
+You can manually create pipeline definition files using any text editor that supports saving files using the UTF\-8 file format, and submit the files using the AWS Data Pipeline command line interface\.

 AWS Data Pipeline also supports a variety of complex expressions and functions within pipeline definitions\.
 For more information, see [Pipeline Expressions and Functions](dp-expressions-functions.md)\.